niccokunzmann/niccokunzmann.github.io/essays/_posts/2018-03-13-informational-sovereignty-and-the-opening-of-cuba-to-the-internet.md

 Related Work
 ------------

-- There is research on how to use build up [community networks with local services][netcommons-3]
+- There is research on how to build up [community networks with local services][netcommons-3]